va87git/zsectools/README.md

 - **The user interface is very basic**, with no theming support.
 Dark mode support is planned for a future release.
 - **Environment variables and settings management is incomplete or inconsistent**, and is currently scattered across multiple files.
 - **Some configuration details are not easily parameterizable**, for example the frontend port.
+- **Windows needs App restart when SAP SDK path changed**, this is because of env variables handling in Windows.

 ## SOD Analysis Accuracy